bra1n/townsquare/CONTRIBUTING.md

 - If fixing a bug:
   - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
   - Provide a detailed description of the bug in the PR.
 Live demo preferred.

+- You'll need to update the `CHANGELOG.md` with a description of your changes before you open a pull request and your code should pass the lint check.

 ## Development Setup